Illakiya-B/python-data-analytics-/README.md

 ## About this portfolio

-Built during a 45-day, 144-hour Python data analytics bootcamp (July – August 2026) covering Python fundamentals, NumPy, Pandas, data cleaning, and exploratory data analysis.
-Rather than working through the suggested generic datasets, every project here was rebuilt around real questions in cricket analytics, personal finance, and civic data — with the IPL theme running through four of the eight projects to show depth, and standalone projects in other domains to show range.
+Python data analytics projects covering Python fundamentals, NumPy, Pandas, data cleaning, and exploratory data analysis.
+Every project here was rebuilt around real questions in cricket analytics, personal finance, and civic data — with the IPL theme running through four of the eight projects to show depth, and standalone projects in other domains to show range.

 Each project folder contains its own README with the question it answers, the approach taken, the key finding, and an honest section on what's missing or what I'd do with more time.